...

 Seeing news about major cryptocurrency exchanges getting hacked or users losing life savings due to a single typo instills fear in newcomers.
 This fear would be alright if you were still relying on long, cryptic wallet addresses.

-But a new standard has arrived.
+But a new standard has arrived—one that prioritizes human-friendly crypto payments over technical complexity.

 BitsPay and IndoEx, two prominent crypto exchanges, have successfully integrated the UCPI protocol.
 Since going live, both exchanges have witnessed a sharp drop in user complaints, a rise in trust, and millions in transaction volume.